 You might find your kid talking to themselves while putting on their shoes, narrating experiences they had during the day in the stroller or projecting their feelings onto their stuffed animals before bed.
 “They might say things like, ‘Don’t feel scared of the dark.
 It’s OK—I’m going to hug you,’” says Cole.
 “They’re likely mimicking something a caregiver has said to them.”

-“Private speech [defined as speech directed at yourself] can be used as insight into children’s self-regulation, their motivation, their thoughts and their emotions or strategies,” says Kimberly Day, a private speech researcher and assistant professor of psychology at the University of West Florida.
+“Private speech [defined] can be used as insight into children’s self-regulation, their motivation, their thoughts and their emotions or strategies,” says Kimberly Day, a private speech researcher and assistant professor of psychology at the University of West Florida.
 Her studies on private speech among toddlers and preschoolers show that kids who talk themselves through tasks may be better at controlling their behaviour and emotions during difficult activities.

 Experts say you shouldn’t try to stifle private speech, as it helps kids with their emotional and intellectual development.
 “Play and learning occur simultaneously,” says Cole.
 “If you see a three-year-old talking to their stuffed animals and using role-playing, and you say, ‘Why are you talking to your dinosaur?
 It’s not a real person,’ that can be a confusing message.”
 The alternative, says Cole, is to playfully respond in a way that gradually teaches the child the difference between what’s real and imaginary.
 “Engage in the role-playing by saying something like, ‘Shall we tell the dolly it’s time for us to go to bed?’”